CBIIT/fnlcr-bids-hpc/documentation/sample_upf_run_with_candle/README.md

 # Notes

+* See `/data/BIDS-HPC/public/candle/examples/mnist_upf` for the exact run above using this as the working directory.
-See the README [here](https://github.com/ECP-CANDLE/Supervisor/tree/develop/templates/README.md) for more details.
+* See the README [here](https://github.com/ECP-CANDLE/Supervisor/tree/develop/templates/README.md) for more details.